 Registrants may go to City Hall to register in person but must first schedule an appointment by calling (928) 282-3113 or may mail in their registration form to: City of Sedona, City Clerk’s Office, Attn: Civil Union Registration, 102 Roadrunner Drive, Sedona, AZ 86336-3710.
-The registration form is available at the link at the bottom of this page, may be picked up in person at the City Clerk’s Office or may be obtained by calling the City Clerk’s Office at: (928) 282-3113.
+The registration form is available at the link at the bottom of this page or may be picked up in person at the City Clerk’s Office.
 Each registrant must sign the registration form before a notary public.
 Registrants who turn in their properly attested registration statement in person at City Hall will receive a certificate of registration in person.
 Registrants who mail in their properly attested registration statement will receive a certificate of registration by mail.

 Do we have to be residents of the City of Sedona in order to register as civil union partners?

 No. Under this ordinance there is no requirement for residency within the City limits of Sedona.